blackbaud-services/supporticon/source/api/leaderboard/readme.md

 **Purpose**

-Fetch pages from Supporter sorted by funds raised.
+Fetch pages from JustGiving sorted by funds raised.

 **Params**